Wyoming Whiskey Trip Reports

 poles.
 Backpack.
 Hand warmers.
 Whatever.
 Having said all that, overpacking is what

 free-soloing climbers try to avoid.
-Excess weight, no matter how light,
+Excess weight

 slows you down and causes prolonged unnecessary suffering.